stereobooster/stereobooster.com/content/posts/type-system-faq/index.md

 ## Gradual type system

-The gradual type system is a static type system which allows skipping type checking of parts of the program, for example, `any` or `@ts-ignore` in typescript.
+The gradual type system is a static type system which allows skipping type checking of parts of the program, for example, `any` or `@ts-ignore` in TypeScript.

 From one side, it makes it less safe.
 From another side, gradual type system allows adding types gradually to dynamically typed languages.